Department of Biology

 You will get advised at summer orientation, at which time your advising hold will be removed.
 After your hold is removed, you will be able to access and modify your first semester course enrollment using MyNEVADA.
-If you have any additional questions or concerns, please contact Christina Cho in the COS Dean's Office.
-She oversees advising for COS incoming freshmen students.
+If you have any additional questions or concerns, please contact the COS Dean's Office.

 Thank you, we look forward to meeting you.

 - Try to fulfill the core curriculum requirements (except for CAPSTONE courses, done in Senior year) as soon as possible.

 - The first Biology course you will be taking is Biology 190, General Biology I (lecture only).
 This is a prerequisite for many of the upper division Biology courses.
 However, there is a prerequisite for Biology 190 and that is Chemistry 121.
 So plan on taking Chem 121 as soon as possible - preferably your first semester here.

 - Chem 121 has a co-requisite of Math 127 or 128 (Pre-Calculus), which is also required for the Biology major so plan to take Math 127 or 128 your first semester if possible.

 - You will not be able to take any biology your first semester, because of the Chemistry prerequisite.

 - Take English 101 and 102 as early as you can, to get them out of the way.

 - After having completed English 102, you can start the Core Humanities sequence - CH 201 first, then CH 202 or 203 in any order.

 - Early on, take a Fine arts course and a social science course.
 Only one 3 credit course is required of each.